antoineB/antoineB.github.io/_src/posts/2017-03-05-ideas-of-a-match-form-for-php.md

     ;
 ```

-It add most of the feature from racket's <code>match</code> without adding any
+It adds most of the feature from racket's <code>match</code> without adding any
 new keyword.
 The missing element are <code>and</code>, <code>not</code>,
 <code>regexp</code> (very easy to add with a new keyword like <code>'preg_match'
 '/regex/' '=>' pattern</code>) and <code>..k</code>.